DQL Function Reference¶

 Result Example:

-Note: Returns multiple rows, each containing one TopN value.
+Note: Returns multiple rows, each containing a TopN value.

 Gets the top N smallest values.